 dB-Bloc is shipped in 54” x 30’ rolls.
 Each roll will weigh 150 pounds and cover 135 square feet.
 Orders can be placed online using the link to the left or by phone to 1-800-638-9355.Order By Phone

 Note that the dB-Bloc sound barrier membrane is only part of the equation.
 The remainder of your acoustical treatment should include the disconnection of your framing system, as we outline in our Wall and Ceiling sections of this website.
 For existing walls, the steps are simple:

 - Add a channel system

-The illustration shown here show the channels separating your finished drywall layer from the framing structure.
-The resulting dead air gap is where the sound wave will collapse.
+The illustration shown here shows the channels separating your finished drywall layer from the framing structure.
 See the Demo below.
 A popular technique for your channels is to start with our RSIC Clips and anchor those to your wall once the dB-Bloc is in place.
-Then snap hat channels into the clips and complete with your drywall.
+Then snap hat channels into the clips and finish with drywall.

 See RSIC Clips

 For New Build or Remodel Walls:

 Notice the difference in our disconnection techniques.
 If you double wall or stagger stud your framing, it negates your need for isolating your assembly with a channel system or the RSIC Clips.
 Either of these building techniques is separating the rooms that would otherwise be conjoined by the framing system.
 Simply add the density of dB-Bloc to either of these disconnecting techniques, and you’ve got the collapse in the transmitting sound wave that you need.

 Field Test Results include framing + 5/8″ drywall both sides + dB-Bloc + channel system

 Test results available upon request.